If you believe you may have been exposed to the Zika virus, it’s important to be aware of potential risks and watch out for signs of infection.

 Currently, there is no medication to treat Zika.
 Treatment consists of supportive care, such as rest, drinking fluids, and medicine such as acetaminophen (Tylenol®) to reduce fever and pain.

-Once a person has recovered from Zika, he or she is likely to be protected from future infections.
-However, there is no vaccine to prevent infection with Zika at the present time.
+Once a person has recovered from Zika, they are likely to be protected from future infections.
+However, there is no vaccine to prevent infection with Zika.